probot/probot.github.io/CONTRIBUTING.md

 ## Requirements for apps

 - Performs a useful action through the GitHub API that solves an existing problem for developers
-- Is original: ie does something not already done by an existing probot app
+- Is original: for example, it does something not already done by an existing probot app
 - Has tests
 - Has documentation
 - Is open source